Compare any two graphics cards:

 3DMark Fire Strike Graphics Score

-Texel RateThe GeForce GTX 1050 Ti will be just a bit (about 14%) more effective at anisotropic filtering than the GeForce GTX 1050. (explain)
+Texel RateThe GeForce GTX 1050 Ti should be a small bit (approximately 14%) more effective at texture filtering than the GeForce GTX 1050. (explain)

-Pixel RateThe GeForce GTX 1050 should be just a bit (approximately 5%) faster with regards to anti-aliasing than the GeForce GTX 1050 Ti, and also should be able to handle higher screen resolutions better. (explain)
+Pixel RateThe GeForce GTX 1050 is a little bit (approximately 5%) more effective at AA than the GeForce GTX 1050 Ti, and also will be able to handle higher resolutions better. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison